-- Improves Lipid Profile And Insulin Sensitivity: Both are important for maintaining normal body functions and prevent chronic diseases.
+- Improves Lipid Profile And Insulin Sensitivity: Both are important for maintaining normal body functions and preventing chronic diseases.
 A study involving overweight postmenopausal women showed that the Paleo diet helped improve lipid profile (abnormalities in lipids like cholesterol and triglycerides), decreased lipogenesis (formation of fatty acids and triglycerides), and increased insulin sensitivity.

 - Decreases Oxidative Stress And Risk Of Cancer: Research shows that people consuming Paleo-friendly foods have reduced levels of free radicals and are at a lower risk of various types of cancers.

 - Helps Manage IBD: Inflammatory bowel disease (IBD) is painful and can affect the quality of life.
 Since the Paleo diet does not contain grains and lentils, which are tough to digest, it may also help manage IBD.

 The Paleo diet is not merely a weight loss diet.
 It helps people change poor food habits and lead healthier, disease-free life.
 Weight loss is just an added advantage of the diet.
 The following section shows how the Paleo diet may promote belly fat loss.
 Take a look.

 It is clear from the image that this 30-day Paleo dieter has lost belly fat and abdominal fat, which is the most dangerous, irrespective of your weight or body fat percent, and is associated with a higher probability of heart disease and diabetes.
 Thus, it is always a great step forward to lose belly fat (and overall body fat) to keep chronic diseases at arm’s length.